aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 .. note::

-    Any contribution, no matter how small, is welcome.
-The following checklist is provided for those that are ambitious and want to do all the required steps by themselves to include a new case.
+    Any contribution, **no matter how small**, is welcome.
+    The following checklist
+    is provided for those that are ambitious and want to do all the required steps by themselves to include a new case.
+    You definitely do not have to do all of this.

     **Checklist**

     The following are the include all the steps that have to be done to consider that a new case has been completely covered.
-    Each item is explained in a different section below.
+    Most individual steps are explained in a different section below.
     If you find the instructions unclear, please do not hesitate to reach out.

         - File an issue indicating that you are planning to work on a given exception.
+This should be done if you are planning to submit something within a week or so.
         - Add /tests/except/test_new_error.py
-        - Run pytest and confirm that your new test is included
+        - Run pytest with one of Python's supported versions (3.6 to 3.9) and confirm that your new test is included
-        - Add generic information
+        - Add generic information about this Exception
-        - Add specific information
+        - Add specific information about this Exception
-        - Add another assertion in test case, based on specific information
+        - Add another assertion in test case, to be run if the language is English, that confirms that (part of) the specific information is included in the traceback
         - Execute test_new_error.py and confirm visually it works as expected
         - Run pytest and confirm that your new test is included
-        - Optional: Modify /tests/trb_syntax_common.py to include this case
+        - For completeness, you could check to see that all this works properly with all supported Python versions: sometimes the text of the message changes from one Python version to another.

-    After completing any of the above steps (other than the first one), feel free to make a pull request so that your code can be included.
+    After completing any of the steps above (other than the first one), feel free to make a pull request so that your code can be included.

-    If you want to contribute and do not know how to do a pull request, or find it too complicated, please contact us: we'll find a way to help you contribute.
+    If you want to contribute and do not know how to do a pull request, or find it too complicated, please contact me: we'll find a way to help you contribute.

-    The following are additional optional steps, dealing with the documentation rather than the code itself.
+    The following are additional steps, dealing with the documentation rather than the code itself.
-    They will need to be done at some point but, apart for possible translations in languages other than French, I can definitely take care of this.
+    They will need to be done at some point but, apart for possible translations in languages other than French, it is usually something that I do myself.
+As I do not expect contributions for this, I did not include detailed explanations of each steps.
+Let me know if you'd like to work on this and need more details.

         - Ensure that you have a copy of the friendly-traceceback-docs repository; it should be located at the same directory level as friendly-traceback on your computer.
         - Add case to tests/tb_common.py

             - Run tests/tb_english.py and ensure that
               ``../friendly-traceceback-docs/docs/source/tracebacks_en.rst``
               shows the expected result for all Python versions.
         - Run make_tb.bat or do the equivalent on non Windows computer
         - Confirm that all docs/tracebacks_xx.rst include the new exception
-        - Add translation
+        - Add translation; currenly only French is supported.

 Adding a test case
 ------------------